The New Oil

 • Cloud based

-• Browser extension required for desktop access, no desktop app or web vault available
+• Browser extension required for desktop access (except for Windows)

 • Early product, missing some features that other password managers may already have (such as credit cards)